NaderNasr/Block-chain-explorer/README.md

 ---
 #### What needs to be done:
 - I would also add random generated hashes at the beginning of page load and allow the user to input their own if needed.
-- I could also ask the user if they want to connect meta mask and their transactions will show on the web app in addition to the generated hashes or just their own transactions.
 - I would clean up the code and make it more dynamic since both have the same functions.
 This would likely be less code and more efficient.
 - I would put more time in the design, create a figma file, make sure how everything looks good and making the app look more inviting, better user experience and accessible.
-- Create a landing page, about, contact us, turn it into a product.
 - Add SEO.
 - I would also read more into the API's documentation and understand how things work better.